Reviewing Bogota Financial (BSBK) and Its Peers

-Bogota Financial (NASDAQ: BSBK) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its competitors?
-We will compare Bogota Financial to related companies based on the strength of its valuation, institutional ownership, earnings, risk, dividends, profitability and analyst recommendations.
+Bogota Financial (NASDAQ: BSBK) is one of 34 public companies in the “Savings institutions, except federal” industry, but how does it compare to its competitors?
+We will compare Bogota Financial to related businesses based on the strength of its earnings, institutional ownership, profitability, dividends, valuation, analyst recommendations and risk.

 11.3% of Bogota Financial shares are held by institutional investors.
-Comparatively, 36.9% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
-1.6% of Bogota Financial shares are held by insiders.
-Comparatively, 7.3% of shares of all “Savings institutions, except federal” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+Comparatively, 36.7% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+1.6% of Bogota Financial shares are held by company insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Bogota Financial and its competitors revenue, earnings per share (EPS) and valuation.

-This is a summary of current recommendations for Bogota Financial and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings for Bogota Financial and its competitors, as provided by MarketBeat.

 |Sell Ratings